SanielX/Microscenes/README.md

 ```

 ## Problems
-* The fact that graph is serialized in scene means we can not have actual tree because of serialization nesting limitations which adds a lot of additional complexity, especially for generating nodes back from serialized data
+* The fact that graph is serialized in scene means we can not have actual tree because of serialization nesting limitations which adds a lot of unwanted complexity, especially for generating nodes back from serialized data.
+And frankly, runtime execution code looks messy as well
 * Actions & Preconditions separation is used to have different execution logic, but sometimes you may have something like Timer node, which actually can act as both.
-And really nodes API is really similar, but I'm not sure how to merge these concepts just yet.
+And really, action & precondition nodes API is very similar, but I'm not sure how to merge these concepts just yet.
 * No Undo/Redo in graph view.
 * Connections to stack nodes without nodes inside are not restored when opening graph
 * Since intended for internal use, some editor code is really junky, sorry if you break your leg there :)